 Students may also write a thesis independently with a faculty advisor.
-In this case, students register for the faculty member's section of HIST C4997/8 Independent Senior Thesis in History for one or two terms.
-Independent thesis writers should identify an appropriate advisor in the term before they begin the thesis and should submit an advisor-approved proposal to the Director of Undergraduate Studies before the beginning of the thesis term (August 1st for the fall and December 1st for the spring).
+In this case, students register for the faculty member's section of HIST UN3840/1 Independent Senior Thesis in History for one or two terms.
+Independent thesis writers should identify an appropriate advisor in the term before they begin the thesis and should submit a proposal to the Director of Undergraduate Studies and Undergraduate Administrator before the thesis term (August 1st for the fall and December 1st for the spring).

-Thesis Funding Opportunities
+Senior Thesis Funding Opportunities

 The department offers two fellowships of $2,500 each year to support summer research in preparation for writing a senior thesis.
 Interested students must identify a faculty member willing to supervise the research project and submit a proposal of no more than 1,500 words, with evidence of the faculty supervisor's support (a faculty signature on the proposal itself, or an email by the application deadline from the faculty member to the Director of Undergraduate Studies.)
-The Robbins fellowships are fully explained at the Prospective Thesis Writers Meeting held every spring.
+The Robbins fellowships are fully explained at the Prospective Thesis Writers Meeting held in the spring semester.